Medium : Acrylic, encaustic wax & shellac, inks.

 Layering beeswax has a translucent and radiant quality that cannot be achieved in other mediums.
 You can create a lot of texture with the beeswax which stimulates not only the sense of sight and smell, but also the sense of touch.
 Adding dammar sap gives the wax more stability and the painting remains stable and with stands temperatures to 65c / 150f.
 Encaustic art has a rich heritage, the technique is thousands of years old, it goes back to the early Greeks who used to mix pigments with beeswax and paint to waterproof their boats.
 There are also 600 surviving encaustic works from 100–300 A.D. in Egypt, a testament to encaustic art’s beauty and durability over the ages.

-Jean is available for private commissions; and her originals sized 60 x 60 cm and posters are available for sale.
+Jean is available for private commissions; and her originals sized 60 x 60 cm are available for sale.
 Price upon application.

 Phone: (+351) 916 771 496 and 282 332 388